inQWIRE/SQIR/README.md

 - DensitySem.v : Density matrix semantics for general SQIRE programs.
 - NDSem.v : Non-deterministic semantics for general SQIRE programs.
 - composition.v : Composition of unitary SQIRE programs.

+We rely on several files from the [QWIRE](https://github.com/inQWIRE/QWIRE) development.

+- Quantum.v : Definition of unitary matrices and quantum operations.
+- Dirac.v : Library for reasoning about quantum states using Dirac (bra-ket) notation.

 ### SQIRE as an IR